Wondering what to do in Svalbard in winter or summer? Here are ten amazing attractions!

 8. Go shopping in Longyearbyen

-So please mark down on your list of things to do in Spitsbergen “Shopping in Longyearbyen”.
+So please mark down on your list of what to do in Svalbard “Shopping in Longyearbyen”.
 You will find a lot of curiosities, fur items, and some handcrafts.
 Please don’t get the impression, however, that for shopping in Longyearbyen you should bring along an extra suitcase to pack all your purchases.
 The shopping tour is more about seeing how the residents still cope with the severe climate – if you find a nice souvenir that should be counted as a bonus.

 (on a sidenote: While alcohol is prohibitively expensive in Norway, there are no special taxes on alcohol in Spitsbergen.
 Which is why you will find a huge liquor section in the biggest store.
 For tourists coming from outside of Scandinavia the offered alcoholic wares there will still be more expensive than at home, though.)